 The Scholars Program fosters genuine intellectual curiosity and cultivates a strong sense of inquisitive thinking making a York Prep student into a York Prep Scholar.
 The aim of this program is to allow students to excavate new interests that may be dormant inside them and to dig deeper to hone their curiosity of a variety of fields and topics.
 This allows students to discover and to sharpen the tools they need to expand their content knowledge and to take charge of their learning.

-There is an application process to enroll in the Scholars Program.
-Students should have an 85 or better average overall and successfully complete at least one Honors level course each year.
+There is an application process to enroll in the Scholars Program. requirements for participation in the Scholars Program include, students having an 85 or better average overall and successfully completing at least one Honors level course each year.

-In their senior year, students get the opportunity to pursue their own passions and satisfy their curiosity in a year-long capstone project of original research.
+In their senior year, students get the opportunity to pursue their own passions and satisfy their curiosity in a year-long capstone project of original research, in addition to taking one Scholars seminar in the fall, and one in the spring.
 Senior scholars meet periodically with the Senior Research Director for one-on-one sessions to develop these projects.
 Ultimately, students develop an understanding of how truly connected one’s passion can be to one’s learning.

 It is the goal of The Scholars Program to instill an intellectual independence in students so that with the given tools, they can be both challenged in a unique way, and develop a curiosity that will spark a flame that they will carry with them well into their college years and beyond.